Hartman effect, time-delays, and the non-spatial nature of quantum particles: Conditional time-delay

-So, for reflection, we have two projection operators, $P_R$ and $F_t^{\rm re}$ (or $P_R$ and $F_t^{\rm tr}$, for transmission), that allow to test, at time $t$, the following two properties, respectively: ``the quantum entity is in region $[-R,R]$'' and ``the quantum entity is reflected by the potential barrier.''
-However, since $[P_R, F_t^{\rm re}]\neq 0$, one cannot define a projection operator testing, at time $t$, the meet property ``the quantum entity is in the region $[-R,R]$ \emph{and} is reflected by the potential barrier'' (and same holds of course for the transmission case).
+So, for reflection (respectively, transmission), we have two projection operators, $P_R$ and $F_t^{\rm re}$ (respectively, $F_t^{\rm tr}$), that allow to test, at time $t$, the following two properties: ``the quantum entity is in region $[-R,R]$'' and ``the quantum entity is reflected (respectively, transmitted) by the potential barrier.''
+However, since $[P_R, F_t^{\rm re}]\neq 0$, one cannot define a projection operator testing, at time $t$, the meet property ``the quantum entity is in the region $[-R,R]$ \emph{and} is reflected by the potential barrier,'' and the same holds for the transmission case.
 One can however observe that since $P_R\to\mathbb{I}$, as $R\to\infty$, one has $[P_R, F_t^{\rm re}]\to 0$, as $R\to\infty$, i.e., the two observables $P_R$ and $F_t^{\rm re}$ become compatible in the time-delay limit.
 One can thus define the auxiliary symmetric operator $W_{R,t}^{\rm re}={1\over 2}(P_R F_t^{\rm re}+F_t^{\rm re}P_R)$ and observe that the average $\langle \psi_t |W_{R,t}^{\rm re}|\psi_t\rangle$ has all the good properties of a joint probability, except that it can also take negative values.
 However, as $R\to\infty$, it becomes non-negative and one can still define a bona fide notion of (conditional) time-delay for the reflected outcome, as the limit of the difference:

 where we have defined the auxiliary interacting and free sojourn times associated with the reflection outcome: